adeep/bitwarden_reddit/cannot_login.md

   it’s a problem with only one app and/or device_, you probably can focus on more “narrow” measures regarding that particular setup.

-## Checking the Server
+## Is it the Bitwarden server?

+* Start by looking at the [Bitwarden status page](https://status.bitwarden.com.
+  Perhaps this is a known issue or a planned outage.
 * Are _the Bitwarden (US/EU) servers are temporarily down_?
-This could happen during
-  a planned server update.
-Look at the [Bitwarden Status Page](https://status.bitwarden.com/).
-  [Downdetector](https://downdetector.com/status/bitwarden/) is also a good crosscheck to see if other users are also having a problem.
+  [Downdetector](https://downdetector.com/status/bitwarden/) is a good crosscheck to see if other users are also having a problem.

 * See if your server is down by trying to load the "web vault" page directly:
   [vault.bitwarden.com](https://vault.bitwarden.com) or [vault.bitwarden.eu](https://status.bitwarden.com/).
+  If you cannot load this web page in your browser, you have evidence there is a server problem.
   Note these two servers are _not_ interchangeable.
   You need to know which one has your account.
   If you are not sure, try them both!